ziotom78/hpview/README.md

 Only [cfitsio](http://heasarc.gsfc.nasa.gov/fitsio/fitsio.html) is
 required.
 The program implements its own Healpix projection routines.

-Simply put `cfitsio.lib` in the source directory and compile using
-Lazarus:
+Compile the program using Lazarus:

     lazbuild hpview.lpr

+(under Windows, you have to download a precompiled binary from http://heasarc.gsfc.nasa.gov/fitsio/fitsio.html and put `cfitsio.lib` in the source directory.)

 The program has been compiled and used on the following platforms: